This article was originally published on August 15, 2019, updated September 23, 2022

 In their report on brands, McKinsey provides evidence that B2B customers consider the brand a central element of a supplier’s proposition.
 By their estimate, a company’s brand may constitute as much as a 20% influence on purchasing decision-makers, which is on par with sales efforts.
 A more recent study from Lippincott uses the example of a tablet to illustrate that a business decision to purchase may be driven up by as much as 40% due to branding.

 In much the same way, building a brand is vital to attracting and retaining customers on digital channels.
 The power of your company’s brand rests on the effectiveness of all of the other marketing strategies, including offline marketing, building strong partnerships, attending events, and raising your presence in the industry’s media and influencer publications.

 When starting a B2B marketplace or eCommerce store, branding helps in the following ways:

-- Differentiates your website among the competition
+- Differentiates your website and social media from the competition

 - Gives room for higher margins

 - Helps convert occasional customers into repeat buyers

 - Gives more media coverage, PR, and SEO at less effort and cost

 B2B marketplaces present great opportunities for sellers to expand their customer base, build up their omnichannel presence, and gauge demand for new products.
 For manufacturers, selling on B2B marketplaces can be a low-risk starting point before investing in a full-scale B2B eCommerce solution.
 However, you may need to do your research on top online B2B marketplace website features before selecting the one that fits your business goals.

 For companies already invested in B2B eCommerce, launching their own B2B marketplace can be the next logical step.
 This is how eCommerce companies scale up to provide their customers with greater product variety, which makes a B2B marketplace so convenient for corporate buyers.